mtw/mtw.github.io/Pelican/content/blog/2018-07-01-Efficient_Computation_of_Cotranscriptional_RNA-Ligand_Interaction_Dynamics.rst

 :slug: Efficient-Computation-of-Cotranscriptional-RNA-Ligand-Interaction-Dynamics
 :author: mtw
 :summary: Using the 2'dG riboswitch as an example this study explains how co-transcriptional folding under kinetic control can be efficiently modeled with ViennaRNA tools
-:description: Using the 2'dG riboswitch as an example this study explains how co-transcriptional folding under kinetic control can be efficiently modeled with computational biology approaches
+:description: Co-transcriptional RNAfolding under kinetic control can be efficiently modeled with computational biology approaches for the 2'dG riboswitch
 :title: Co-transcriptional riboswitch modleing with ViennaRNA

 .. role:: link-flat-strong(link)